Reena9999/HOSPITAL_MANAGEMENT_SYSTEM/README.md

 # General Overview

-This is a scaled down medical appointment booking system.
+This is a scaled-down medical appointment booking system.

-The system exists to allow doctors to easily post their availability, time and date, for patients to view.
-Based on the Doctors' availability, Patients can make booking.
-Registras help fecilitate the functions of both patients and doctors.
+The system allows doctors to easily post their availability, time and date for patients to view.
+Based on the Doctors' availability, Patients can make bookings.
+Registrars help facilitate the functions of both patients and doctors.

 The system has three user types:
 1. DOCTORS